R4ZXRN3T/BeatStream/README.md

    ```

 2. **Set up your web server:**
    Ensure PHP and a MySQL database are available.
 Configure database credentials in `dbConnection.php`.
+Make sure you
+   have ffmpeg installed on your server for converting uploaded audio.
+Please update the paths in `converter.php`.
+You
+   will also need the ImageMagick extension for PHP to process the images for content upload.

 3. **Configure file permissions:**
-   Ensure the `images/` and relevant upload directories are writable by the web server.
+   Ensure the `images/` and `audio/` upload directories are writable by the web server.

 4. **Import database schema:**
    Import any provided SQL files to create the necessary tables for users, songs, albums, artists, and playlists.